AiJared/DSA_in_python/README.md

 Check the implement in Python in the file doubly_linked_list.py

+#### Delete Operation

+We've seen how to add nodes in a doubly linked list and we have learned that it can be done in four different ways.
+Deleting a node in a doubly linked list generally involves modifying the next and the previous pointers of nodes.
+Deletion can be done in the three ways:

+- At the beginnig of the list
+- At the end of the list
+- At a given position in the list

+And by list here I mean doubly linked list.

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.